compono/idibu-api/webservices/reporting-management/report_ws.md

-<p>Method allows you to return an excel report, filtered by data you have specified.</p>
+<p>Method allows you to return an excel report, filtered by data you have specified.
+You can obtain reports' IDs using <a href="https://github.com/oneworldmarket/idibu-api/blob/master/webservices/reporting-management/report_list.md" target="_blank">this webservice</a>.</p>
 <h1>
 	Filtering options</h1>
 <table cellpadding="2" cellspacing="0" class="t1" width="1084.0">